THE FACTS THAT SUPPORT OUR VIEW ON CCTV

 What a covert camera would capture

 Reg was completely reliant on staff to empty his Catheter.
 This did not happen and he was left at risk of infection.
 The bad staff would take him into the toilet and call him a nuisance and sometimes empty the bag.
-The power abuser would would take him into a toilet and not empty the bag.
+The power abuser would take him into a toilet and not empty the bag.

 A whistle-blower or concerned relative could at this point have used a covert camera outside the toilet area to show the catheter was full.